New Centre-Right: Support to Renzi and Popular Area

 In February 2014, after the fall of Letta's government, the NCD joined a new coalition government led by Matteo Renzi, who had been elected secretary of the Democratic Party (PD) in December 2013.
-In the new government the NCD retained three ministers: Alfano at the Interior, Lupi at Infrastrctures and Transports, and Lorenzin at Health.
+In the new government the NCD retained three ministers: Alfano at the Interior, Lupi at Infrastructures and Transports, and Lorenzin at Health.
 Quagliariello, who had not been confirmed as minister of Institutional Reforms, was elected national coordinator by the assembly of the parliamentary groups.

 The party ran in the 2014 European Parliament election on a joint list with the Union of the Centre (UdC).
 The list obtained 4.4% of the vote and three MEPs, two for the NCD and one for the UdC.
 The list did especially well in the South: 7.1% in Apulia, 11.4% in Calabria and 9.1% in Sicily.

+On 11 September 2014, the NCD was officially accepted into the European People's Party (EPP).

 In December 2014 the NCD formed joint parliamentary groups with the UdC in both the Chamber of Deputies and Senate.
 The two groups, a step toward a complete merger of the two parties, were named Popular Area, where "popular" was a reference to popolarismo, the Italian variety of Christian democracy.